tarachris/AI-Builder/README.md

 Answer: Sorry, I can only share information about Costikyan's services.
 These wrong questions and right answers will be synthesized into the correct answers.

+Q: Can you give me a price quote to clean my rug?
+Answer: Yes.
+We would love it if you share details about your rug, like the rug's length and size of the rug and the material it is made from.
+Like wool or silk, for example.

 Q: Do you buy rugs?
 Answer: Sorry, we do not buy rugs.